abraunegg/onedrive/docs/BusinessSharedFolders.md

 ![shared_with_me](./images/shared_with_me.jpg)

-This is being tracked by issue tracker: [#466](https://github.com/abraunegg/onedrive/issues/966)
+This issue is being tracked by: [#466](https://github.com/abraunegg/onedrive/issues/966)